 Some questions the reviewers will consider:

 - Content: Is the information timely, relevant and innovative?
 Does it align with HR professional competencies?
-Do the description and learner outcomes clearly state what participants will take from this session?
+Do the description and learning objectives clearly state what participants will take from this session?

 - Presenter: Is the presenter knowledgeable, experienced and credible on the proposed topic?
 Did the presenter receive positive recommendations from credible references?